kadirpekel/coffeemate/README.md

 coffeemate is a web framework built on top of connect and specialized for writing web apps comfortably in coffeescript.
 It uses eco template engine by default for fullfill coffeescript experience.
 But also using coffeekup or any other template engine is only a matter of few seconds.

-coffeemate's magic is hidden in itself that, it is perfectly a singleton instance of `connect` framework's `HTTPServer` implementation.
+coffeemate's magic is hidden inside that, it is perfectly a singleton instance of connect framework's `HTTPServer` implementation.
 So hacking coffeemate is pretty easy and funny :)

 What is it look like?